dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 For a client development server I simply installed npm package 'lite-server' configured to port 8000

 For the backend you'll need to create a HTTP Function with the method set to GET.
-You'll needto install the 2 npm dependencies; goto to "Functions App Settings" -> "Console" and then 'cd' to the folder for your function and ```npm install jsonwebtoken request```.
+You'll needto install the 2 npm dependencies; goto to "Functions App Settings" -> "Console" and then 'cd' to the folder for your function and ```npm install azure-functions-auth0 request```.
 You'll also need to set up CORS in the App Settings by adding your client URL - eg ```localhost:8000```.
 Finally, copy the function URL to the SPA code.

 ## Observations